qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - On mobile browsers, the top address bar and bottom navigation bar can go out of screen when scrolling down. `100vh` correspond to the height when the two bars gets out of screen, which is larger than the height when the two bars are on screen.
 The modern solution is `100dvh`.
 - About scrollbar:
   - In Windows, scrollbar takes space.
 But in macOS it doesn't take space by default.
-  - `width: 100vw` makes the width-that-excludes-scrollbar to be `100vw`.
-If there is scrollbar that takes space, it makes the total width (including scrollbar) to horizontally overflow. `width: 100%` can workaround that issue.
+  - The space occupied by vertical scrollbar is included in width.
+Scrollbar "steals" space from inner contents. [^css_box_model_scrollbar]
-  - The scrollbar is visually between border and padding.
-Padding separates scrollbar and content box.
-But in sizing logic, scrollbar is in content box.
-Scrollbar can "steal" space of inner content across padding. [^css_box_model]
+  - A top-level element with `width: 100vw` overflows horizontally if viewport has scrollbar that takes space. `width: 100%` can workaround that issue.
   - About scrollbar styling: the [standard scroll bar styling](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Scrollbars_styling) supports color and width but doesn't support many other features.
-The `-webkit` non-standard pseudo-elements supports many features but FireFox doesn't support them.
-Chrome supports the webkit scrollbar attributes but it doesn't work when standard scrollbar styling is used.
+The [`-webkit-scrollbar`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Selectors/::-webkit-scrollbar) non-standard pseudo-elements supports many features (e.g. round corner scrollbar) but FireFox doesn't support them.
+In modern browser, if standard scrollbar styling is used, then the  `-webkit-scrollbar` has no effect.
 - `position: absolute` is not based on its parent.
 It's based on its nearest positioned ancestor (the nearest ancestor that has `position` be `relative`, `absolute` or creates stacking context).
 - [`backdrop-filter: blur` does not consider ambient things](https://www.joshwcomeau.com/css/backdrop-filter/#the-issue).
 - If the parent's width/height is not pre-determined, then percent width/height (e.g. `width: 50%`, `height: 100%`) doesn't work. [^percent_width_height]
 - CSS transition doesn't work between `height: 0` and `height: auto`.
 Solutions:
   - Use JS to set CSS height to `scrollHeight`.
   - Put it in grid and transition from `grid-template-rows: 0fr` to `1fr`.
-  - Use `calc-size()`, [see also](https://developer.chrome.com/docs/css-ui/animate-to-height-auto) [^calc_size].
+  - Use `calc-size()`, [see also](https://developer.chrome.com/docs/css-ui/animate-to-height-auto) [^calc_size]. [^animate_height_auto]
 - In JS, reading size-related value (e.g. `offsetHeight`) cause browser to re-compute layout which may hurt performance.
 It can also affect transition animation [^reflow_animation].
 - `display: inline` ignores `width` `height` and `margin-top` `margin-bottom`
 - Whitespace collapse.
 [See also](https://blog.dwac.dev/posts/html-whitespace/)